Ares-Developers/Ares-docs/new/cloak/cloakstates.rst

 Cloak Only If Standing Still (:captiontag:`CloakStop`)
 ------------------------------------------------------

-In :game:`Tiberian Sun` units could be made to cloak only when they stopped moving using :tag:`CloakStop=yes`.
-This tag was not working in the following games. :game:`Ares` restores it.
+In :game:`Tiberian Sun` units were supposed to be made to cloak only when they stopped moving using :tag:`CloakStop=yes`.
+This tag was never actually working though. :game:`Ares` implements it.

 .. note:: \ :tag:`CloakStop=yes` is not supported for :tag:`BalloonHover=yes`
   units.
 It does not work without :tag:`Cloakable=yes`. :value:`CLOAK` ability